paulsaswata/Aircraft_Trajectory_Generation/README.md

 		`initial_longitude,initial_latitude,initial_heading,final_longitude,final_latitude,final_heading,initial_altitude,baseline_glide_ratio,dirty_configuration_glide_ratio`

-* For generating trajectories, create a `config.txt` file in the above format, put 'generate' and 'visualize.py' (for viewing the trajectories in 2D and 3D) in the same folder along with the `config.txt` file and type:
+* For generating trajectories, create a `config.txt` file in the above format, put `generate` and `visualize.py` (for viewing the trajectories in 2D and 3D) in the same folder along with the `config.txt` file and type:

 	`$./generate` (To generate trajectories with 20, 30 and 45 degree bank angles)